dockersamples/global-2018-hol/ee-intro/README.md

   ![](../images/create_stack.png)

-2. Name the stack `vote`, select `Swarm Services`, and paste the following compose file into the editor.
+2. Name the stack `vote`, select `Swarm Services`, click `Next` and paste the following compose file into the editor.
 Then click `Create` in the lower right.

   ```
   version: "3"